coderofsalvation/hubot-syslogd/README.md

 # hubot-syslogd

-flexible monitoring and aggregation of logs by using hubot as syslog server.
+Flexible monitoring, aggregation and formatting of logs by using hubot as syslog server.
+Hubot-syslogd allows you to pre-massage/route log messages before sending them to Splunk/Papertrail/Logsene etc.

 # Installation